 The Packaging School

 A unique, fully-online certificate program, The Packaging School may be a glimpse into the future of higher education in packaging and design.
-Developed by faculty from Clemson University (#11), the Packaging School is an innovative and entrepreneurial online community that seeks to bring together professionals in the packaging field for education, networking, and discussion.
+Developed by faculty from Clemson University (#11), the Packaging School is an innovative and entrepreneurial online community that seeks to bring together professionals in the packaging science field for education, networking, and discussion.
 This licensed program has already proven itself with graduate hires by numerous corporations and businesses throughout the region.

-As the exclusive licensee of a professional packaging curriculum developed at Clemson University’s acclaimed packaging science degree program, the Packaging School offers an affordable, 12-course, fully online program in the packaging industry.
-The Packaging School’s curriculum is designed specifically to help working adults earn credentials for career change or advancement in their current packaging-related career, or to help working professionals network and update their knowledge of their field.
+As the exclusive licensee of a professional packaging science curriculum developed at Clemson University’s acclaimed packaging science degree program, the Packaging School offers an affordable, 12-course, fully online program in the packaging industry.
+The Packaging School’s curriculum is designed specifically to help working adults earn credentials for career change or advancement in their current packaging-related career, or to help working professionals network and update their knowledge of the packaging science field.
 They also complement the degree progress of students who are looking to get a packaging credential on their resume, but are unable to attend one of the other 20 schools on our list.
 The online certification is an exciting new method of education, and the Packaging School is certainly not going to be the only game in town for long.

 Degree Type: Certificate